pythagoras-yamamoto/portfolio/README.md

 ## Portfolio Site

-This is a personal portfolio website, made using Next.js, react-three-fiber.
+This is a personal portfolio website, made using Next.js, r3f, Tailwind CSS, framer-motion, NextAuth.
 To run this on localhost type `npm start` and when u are done coding type `npm run dev` to build your app.

 dev-env : node v13.14.0 → 14.15.1